joseeden/All-Things-DevOps/pages/030-Security/042-Securing-the-Network.md

 Mobile Device Management (MDM) enables organizations to manage and secure mobile devices across various platforms (smartphones, tablets).

-- Enforces security policies to enhance device security.
 - Allows remote management and wiping of devices for data protection.
 - Tracks device usage and location for monitoring and control.
 - Enforce configuration to ensure devices are meeting the security benchmarks.
+- Enforces security policies to enhance device security.
+- Lowers risks tied to unsecured or outdated devices.

 Example features: